TUDelft-MUDE/book/book/univariate_distributions/empirical.md

 # Empirical Distributions

-As you can imagine, it is possible to define a PDF and a CDF based on observations.
-Let's see it with an example dataset of wind speeds close to Schiphold Airport.
-The figure below shows the dataset which spans for 1 year.
+As you can imagine, it is also possible to define a PDF and a CDF based on observations.
+In this section we will walk you through the process of constructing an empirical PDF and CDF.

+## Step 1: Analyzing the data

+As an example, let us consider a dataset of wind speeds close to Schiphol Airport.
+The figure below shows the wind speeds measured over 1 year.
+We can see that there are wind speeds between 0 m/s and about 18 m/s, and that there are some weak seasonal trends.

 ```{figure} https://files.mude.citg.tudelft.nl/data_overview.png